Movie Review: Pitch Perfect

 Related Posts:

-4 thoughts on “Movie Review: Pitch Perfect”
+4 Replies to “Movie Review: Pitch Perfect”

 1. Hi!
 I’m so happy other people are discussing the significant racial problems in this movie!
 Yes, while they actually performed better with stereotypical gender roles (the romantic aspect, female protagonist), the problems came out in different outlets that are still not acceptable.